-The Fire Hawk^{\mathbb{M}} muzzleloading firearm is a modern cap lock rifle that combines both the functional aspects of an old-time cap lock with the looks of a modern bolt-action rifle.
-The Fire Hawk^{\mathbb{M}} has several design features which are different than traditional muzzleloading firearms, and must be understood before you attempt to use and fire your Fire Hawk^{\mathbb{M}}.
-See the illustrations on page 28.
+The T/C in-line muzzleloading firearm is a modern cap lock rifle that combines both the functional aspects of an old-time cap lock with the looks of a modern bolt-action rifle.
+The T/C in-line muzzleloader has several design features which are different than traditional muzzleloading firearms, and must be understood before you attempt to use and fire your in-line muzzleloader.
+See the illustrations on pages 23 and 24.